BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

 - Addresses - can be used to track transaction history
 - Private keys - can be used to access and transfer bitcoins

 It's more common for wallets to protect private keys, but not much is done for other sensitive information like the balance, addresses, and previous transactions.
-A few wallets like [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/), [Wasabi](https://wasabiwallet.io/), [Wallet of Satoshi](https://www.walletofsatoshi.com/), and others have made it work, though.
+A few wallets like [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/), [Wasabi](https://wasabiwallet.io/), [Muun](https://muun.com/), and others have made it work, though.
 Below are patterns and considerations for hiding and revealing sensitive information.

 ### Quickly hiding balances